medialesson/hugo-theme-event/docs/guides/feature-configuration.md

 additional parameters for main menu items.
 This feature highlights specific menu items to offer users quick access to key pages.

+**Note:** A maximum of 4 navigation items can be displayed in the quick navigation section.
+Ensure that only the most important or relevant items are marked for quick navigation to optimize the user experience.

 ### Parameters

 -   `menus.main.params.showAsQuickNavigation`: Boolean flag to show/hide the quick navigation item.